As we approach the end of another unique year in history, you probably look forward to changing and wishing to leave the past behind you.

 I think we are all ready for that.
 But, putting worldly crises aside, it’s still important to reflect on your experiences so you can analyze what’s working and where you have opportunities to make some adjustments or improvements.

-While I’m not a huge fan of waiting until January 1st to make positive changes, the ending of one year and beginning of another offers a natural opportunity to take some time to consider the bigger picture of your life.
-So in this article, we are going to review 43 questions you can ask yourself to prompt this type of reflection.
+While I’m not a huge fan of waiting until January 1st to make positive changes, the end of one year and the beginning of another offer a natural opportunity to take some time to consider the bigger picture of your life.

-What Is an End-of-Year Reflection and Why Is it Important?
+What Is an End-of-Year Reflection, and Why Is it Important?

-While doing an end-of-year reflection, look for the areas in your life that you’ve been successful and where you have made some missteps.
+While doing an end-of-year reflection, look for the areas in your life where you’ve been successful and where you have made some missteps.
 Give yourself credit for your accomplishments and consider the lessons you’ve learned during times of struggle.

 Critique the choices you made and the subsequent outcomes.
 Could you have spent your money, energy, and time in a way that was more beneficial for your future?
 What changes can you make moving forward?

 But just thinking about the highlights from the last year without any prompts will probably give you an incomplete picture of your year.
-So we’ve gathered 43 reflection questions that you can use to prompt your memory and help you really analyze where you were a year ago, where you are today, and where you want to go.
+So, we’ve gathered 43 reflection questions that you can use to prompt your memory and help you analyze where you were a year ago, where you are today, and where you want to go.

 Let’s get started.